adatapost/emberjs-getting-started/README.md

 we provided includes a CSS class meant to give completed todos a unique look.
 Let’s bind the class of each item to the object’s `isDone` property.

-We’ll use a property on the collection helper to set up this binding:
+We’ll use `itemClassBinding` property on the collection helper to set up this binding:

     {{#collection contentBinding="Todos.todosController"
         tagName="ul" itemClassBinding="content.isDone"}}